 On paper, this is a great time to be an electronics distributor.
 The market for components has been growing every year, according to Statista, and doesn’t show any signs of stopping.
 Market Research Future predicts 10% CAGR until 2022 for active components, while Zion Market Research sees a huge 23% CAGR for Internet of Things devices.

 One source of revenue and profit that’s often overlooked is supplier trading agreements.
-Distributors who maximize the potential of supplier rebates and other types of agreement can unlock millions of dollars that others miss.
+Electronic distributors who maximize the potential of supplier rebates and other types of agreement can unlock millions of dollars that others miss.

 In our latest eBook, we take a closer look at this often under-utilized growth driver.
-But for now, we’ll explore some of the reasons rebate gets left on the table, together with some advice on how to maximize the value of supplier trading agreements.
+But for now, we’ll explore some of the reasons rebate gets left on the table by electronic distributors, together with some advice on how they can maximize the value of supplier trading agreements.

 Customers always come first—but suppliers shouldn’t be far behind

-In our experience, two of the biggest obstacles are deal complexity and technology constraints.
+In our experience, two of the biggest obstacles for electronic distributors getting the most value from their rebates are deal complexity and technology constraints.

 It’s not just the complexity of supplier agreements that make deal management difficult—it’s also the tools used by most finance teams.

 Most popular ERP systems—such as Oracle, SAP and Microsoft Dynamics—can handle some types of rebate agreement, but we’ve yet to see one that can handle the massive variety of deal types struck by most large electronic distributors.

 That forces finance teams to find alternative methods of managing and claiming against supplier agreements.
 Some choose to track and manage rebate in spreadsheets, with all the associated risk of error and omissions.
 Others rely on the data in their suppliers’ vendor portals, on the assumption that it’s always accurate and reliable.
 (Spoiler: it very often isn’t.)